Qazeer/artefacts.help/pages/windows/ntfs_macb_timestamps.md

 it for timestomped timestamps.
 For example, the tool may only allow precision down to the second level, while the `$STANDARD_INFORMATION` timestamps are precise down to the ten millionths of a second.
-In such case, the timestomped timestamps will be padded with zeros in place of the actual milli-seconds:
+In such case, the timestomped timestamps will be padded with zeros in place of the actual milliseconds:
 `YYYY-MM-DD hh:mm:ss.0000000`.

 This detection method is however prone to false-positives as some utilities or